emanuks/cnab-parser/README.md

 The parser checks if the file is valid and if each field has the correct format.

-This application has devise authentication and Google OAuth, you can either create your own user from scratch or just sing in through Google.
+This application has devise authentication and Google OAuth, you can either create your own user from scratch or just sign in through Google.

 #### CNAB Documentation